Domestic Abuse Week drop-ins - no booking required

 Alternatively, phone the 24 hour Surrey domestic abuse helpline, 01483 776822, for support and advice.

-Surrey Libraries are working with the Surrey Community Safety unit to help reduce domestic violence in Surrey.
+Surrey Libraries have joined in partnership with Surrey Against Domestic Abuse to help reduce domestic abuse in Surrey.

 We are committed to providing help and support through libraries.
 We want to support victims of domestic abuse by providing the information and the resources needed in a safe environment.

 If someone is controlling or frightening you then it may be difficult for you to find out about your options or where to find help.
-Your abuser may monitor your online activity through checking the computer's history or with spy software.
-It is impossible to completely cover your online tracks.
+Your abuser may monitor your online activity through checking the computer's history or with spy software, making it impossible to completely cover your online tracks.

 By using a library computer you will have access to all the information you need, and it is FREE and SAFE.